Gesee-y/ReactiveECS.jl/doc/RECS_vs_Overseer.md

-# Comparative Study of RECS vs. Overseer.jl: ECS in Julia
+# Comparative Study of ReactiveECS vs. Overseer.jl: ECS in Julia

 The **Entity-Component-System (ECS)** paradigm is essential in game development and large-scale simulations for its ability to manage thousands of entities efficiently.
 In Julia, two libraries stand out: **RECS** (Reactive ECS) and **Overseer.jl**.
 This article provides an in-depth comparison between the two, focusing on **performance**, **determinism**, **ease of use**, **verbosity**, and **intended audience**, supported by detailed benchmarks and a concrete use case.